MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas-train-examples.md

 ## Use Train with examples in your app

-In above scenario, if you intend to include the first name plus last name's intitial then the above formula will not work as it takes only the second word's initial in the name.
+In above scenario, if you wanted to include the first name plus last name's initial, the above formula will not work as it takes only the second word's initial in the name.
 To correct that you can follow below steps.

 1. Select **Train with examples** under the **Answers** pane, and give more examples in the side pane.